nash-io/staking/README.md

 The following items are not implemented in the smart contract, but rather calculated and managed by the Nash exchange Matching Engine:
 - Calculation of fee rewards
 - Distribution of fee rewards
+- Further information about the calculation of staking dividends can be found in section 4.2.1 of [the Nash whitepaper](https://nash.io/pdfs/whitepaper_v2.pdf)

 ## Installation